 The Mountain Railways of India is made up of the Darjeeling Himalayan Railway, a hill passenger railway dating back to 1881, the 46-km long metre-gauge single-track Nilgiri Mountain Railway in Tamil Nadu and the 96-km long Kalka Shimla Railway, all of which are fully operational and offering amazing views of the surrounding mountain landscape.

-High in the West Himalayas, you’ll find rugged mountain wilderness of Nanda Devi National Park, complemented by the beautiful India’s Valley of Flowers National Park, famous for its meadows of endemic alpine flowers.
+High in the West Himalayas, you’ll find rugged mountain wilderness of Nanda Devi National Park, complemented by India’s Valley of Flowers National Park, famous for its meadows of endemic alpine flowers.
 Living in this diverse area are rare and endangered animals, including the Asiatic black bear, blue sheep, brown bear and snow leopard.

 The Red Fort of Agra is a 16th-century sandstone Mughal monument located near the Taj Mahal, also known as Agra Fort.
 Hidden inside its 2.5-km-long walls you’ll find the imperial city of the Mughal rulers, along with fairy-tale palaces, audience halls and two beautiful mosques.